-Acronis True Image Echo Workstation can back up and recover dynamic volumes.
+Acronis True Image Echo Enterprise Server can back up and recover dynamic volumes.

 Dynamic volume as is can be recovered over the same volume or unallocated space of a dynamic group.
-Acronis True Image Echo Workstation has necessary tools for any-to-any disks conversion in terms of basic disks and dynamic volumes of any type (simple, spanned, striped, mirrored or RAID 5).
+Acronis True Image Echo Enterprise Server has necessary tools for any-to-any disks conversion in terms of basic disks and dynamic volumes of any type (simple, spanned, striped, mirrored or RAID 5).
 The tools are available in bootable program version as well.
 Having booted the Acronis environment, you can easily prepare the desired dynamic group on bare metal or a computer with non-Windows operating system.

-1.2 Acronis True Image Echo Workstation components
+1.2 Acronis True Image Echo Enterprise Server components

-Acronis True Image Echo Workstation includes the following components.
+Acronis True Image Echo Enterprise Server includes the following components.

 - 1. Acronis True Image Management Console is a tool for remote access to Acronis components.
 Administrator uses the console to install, configure and control the components from remote. - 2.
-Acronis True Image Agent is an application that resides on client computers and performs Acronis operations such as data backup or restore. - 3.
-Acronis Group Server is a management tool that provides ability to schedule, monitor and manage group backup tasks.
-It deploys group tasks to the agents, polls the agents for the status of running tasks and provides the administrator with the summary tasks state display over the network.
+Acronis True Image Agent is an application that resides on client computers and performs Acronis operations such as data backup or restore.